signatureh/AML-Media-ADRs/01-ADR-Language.md

 * Good, because {its vast ecosystem of NPM packages speeds up development and reduces repeat code}
 * Bad, because {unhandled asynchronous errors can complicate debugging and maintenance.}

+### {JavaScript}
+{JavaScript is a core component of the tech stack for the AML Media Library.
+It enhances interactivity on the frontend and provides a seamless bridge between Node.js and HTML/CSS.}
+* Good, because {JS is essential for creating dynamic web pages, allowing for client side interactivity.}
+* Good, because {It integrates well with both HTML/CSS and NodeJS.}
+* Bad, because {Using JS can result in debugging complexities and inconsistent coding practices due to its flexibility.}